maybeee18/ml_lab/assignments/1_assignment_regression/1_assignment_writing_prompts.md

 4) (1 point) For the PM, write a one sentence summary of what you found.
 5) (1 point) For the PM, write a one sentence suggestion for business implications.

 You also work with a Senior Data Scientist (DS).
-The DS knows little about the pricing domain but has all the revelavnt technical knowledge.
+The DS knows little about the pricing domain but has all the relevant technical knowledge.

 6) (1 point) For the DS, write a one sentence summary of what you found.
 7) (1 point) For the DS, one sentence suggestion about future for modeling directions.